Executive Summary: ISG Provider Lens™ Multi Public Cloud Services - Germany 2023

 The Leaders are All for One Group, Axians, CANCOM, Claranet, Deutsche Telekom GK, NTT DATA and Reply.
 The Rising Star is Syntax.

-approach based on their own platforms and industry-specific offerings to offer additional functionalities compared with traditional cloud managed services.
+According to the ISG forecast for the Managed Services for Large Accounts quadrant, only a few MSPs will be successful in this highly competitive market.
+As a result, providers in this space are taking a platform-centric approach based on their own platforms and industry-specific offerings to offer additional functionalities compared with traditional cloud managed services.
 These additional services include FinOps services, AI- and MLbased analyses and new, revenue-generating business models.
 They also enter into strategic partnerships with hyperscalers to jointly develop solutions and pursue a go-to-market strategy to differentiate themselves from other providers.

 The Leaders are Accenture, Arvato Systems, Atos, Capgemini, HCLTech, Infosys, Kyndryl, Rackspace Technology, TCS and Wipro.
 Skaylink was identified as a Rising Star.

 In the Managed Services for Midmarket quadrant, the ecosystem is growing rapidly.
 Smaller and midsize providers are attracting an increasing number of customers with their public cloud managed services for multicloud environments.
 In the German market, acquisitions have led to a certain degree of consolidation.
 Hyperscalers carry out annual audits and are tightening the criteria for MSP certification, making certified MSPs exclusive.
-Most service providers in this segment use some form of automation tools to manage their
+Most service providers in this segment use some form of automation tools to manage their customers’ cloud infrastructure.
+However, many do not use AI and ML technologies to improve their automated processes.

 The Leaders are CANCOM, Claranet, Deutsche Telekom GK, NTT DATA and plusserver.
 Syntax was identified as a Rising Star.